 Often, it’s more comfortable to wear your ring on your non-dominant hand too and doesn’t get in the way as much.

-Gay and lesbian often opt to wear their wedding rings on the right hand as a way to circumvent traditional heterosexual norms, but this is often a personal choice.
+Gays and lesbians often opt to wear their wedding rings on the right hand as a way to circumvent traditional heterosexual norms, but this is often a personal choice.
 There’s no guideline or rule that states that same-sex couples should wear their rings on the right hand and any finger would be equally fine.

 Problems with Wearing Your Ring on Your Right Hand